Nova Scotia adds 10 residency spaces for medical students

 With the new positions, Dalhousie University will now have 68 family medicine placements in the Maritimes every year, the most in Dalhousie's history.
 Of those, 42 will be in Nova Scotia.

-- 'You feel like your world is over': Why unmatched medical graduates waste their talent, your money and more
+- 'You feel like your world is over': Problems and solutions for medical graduates without residencies

 Dr. Karla Armsworthy said she was "super jealous" to learn there would be family medicine residency opportunities in Truro, where she is from.